 Laure Fouin is a lawyer in McCarthy Tétrault’s Business Law Group in Montréal.
-Her practice focuses on financial institutions and financial products and services distribution regulation, private equity (including fund formation), securities law, structured finance and securitization, and Fintech.
+Her practice focuses on financial institutions and financial products and services regulation, private equity (including fund formation), securities regulation and investment products, structured finance and securitization, and Fintech.

-Laure was admitted to the Barreau du Québec in 2013.
-She is member of the Regulatory Watch Committee of the Conseil des fonds d’investissement du Québec (CFIQ) and a member of the board of the Marguerite-Bourgeoys Museum & Notre-Dame-de-Bon-Secours Chapel.
+Laure was admitted to the Québec Bar in 2013.
+She is member of the Regulatory Watch Committee of the Conseil des fonds d’investissement du Québec (CFIQ), a member of the board of the Inlandsis Fund, a private equity fund investing in greenhouse gas reduction projects and a member of the board of the Marguerite-Bourgeoys Museum & Notre-Dame-de-Bon-Secours Chapel.
 She is also an active member of the Chamber Of Commerce And Of French Industry In Canada, the Association of Quebec Women in Finance and Women in Capital Markets.

 Laure is a rising figure in the financial law sector and a member of our Securities Regulation and Investment Products and Fintech Groups.

 - Matters relating to the use of blockchain technology, cryptoassets, digital tokens, and artificial intelligence in financial services

 - Regulatory and compliance issues relating to financial services entities and financial products (including banks and investment funds)

 - Taught a course at McGill University on credit default swaps and securitization

 Representative experience includes: